vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/data-import/spark-writer.md

 ## Overview

 Spark Writer is a Spark-based distributed data importer for [Nebula Graph](https://github.com/vesoft-inc/nebula).
 It converts data from multiple data sources into vertices and edges for graphs and batch imports data into the graph database.
-Currently supported data sources are:
+Currently, the supported data sources are:

 * HDFS, including Parquet, JSON, ORC and CSV
 * HIVE